 Trump's grand RNC entrance, a VP pick and the new GOP: Takeaways from day 1

-The Republican presidential ticket came together on Monday when Donald Trump named JD Vance as his running mate
+The Republican presidential ticket came together when Donald Trump named JD Vance as his running mate

 MILWAUKEE -- Trump-Vance 2024.